intentframe/intentframe/README.md

 It's the executor.

 The executor is the only thing that touches your world.
-It holds credentials, owns IO surfaces, applies command sandboxing, writes the audit trail, and performs validated actions. **It has no AI in it.
+It holds credentials, owns I/O surfaces, applies command sandboxing, writes the audit trail, and performs validated actions. **It has no AI in it.
 No LLM.
 No prediction.
 No fallback model.
 No judgment of its own.** It runs exactly the action that Guardian approved, inside a kernel-enforced sandbox, and nothing else.

 That deterministic dumbness is its trustworthiness.